guidepup/guidepup/README.md

 ## API Documentation

-The [API documentation](https://guidepup.github.io/guidepup/) has all the information you need to write fantastic screen-reader driven workflows.
+The [API documentation](https://guidepup.github.io/guidepup/) has all the information you need to write fantastic screen reader driven workflows.

 ## See Also